rydmike/flex_color_scheme/README.md

 ### Built-in Color Schemes

 Color schemes are no fun without some built-in example schemes to use and play with.
-**FlexColorScheme** comes with 20 ready to go color schemes that you can use in your apps if you like.
+**FlexColorScheme** comes with **20** ready to go color schemes that you can use in your apps if you like.
-Head over [**here**](https://rydmike.com/colorscheme#built-in-color-schemes), to see phone sized screen-shots of them all, in both light and dark mode.
+[**Here**](https://rydmike.com/colorscheme#built-in-color-schemes) you can see phone sized screen-shots of them all, in both light and dark theme-mode.

 The bundled examples are all tuned matching light and dark theme pairs.
 The first two color schemes are actually the Flutter and Material Design guide examples of light and dark mode themes, and the Flutter high contrast light and dark color versions as well.
 So OK, there are actually "only" 18 new ready-made color schemes.

-There is of course no need to use any of the built-in color schemes, the package examples show how you can easily make your own custom ones, maybe the built-in examples will inspire you.
+There is of course no need to use any of the built-in color schemes, the package examples show how you can easily make your own custom schemes, maybe the built-in examples will inspire you.

 ## Installing and Using